 Authors are required to include a Data Availability Statement in its own section to inform the reader where the data associated with a paper are available, and how and under what conditions (if any) the data can be accessed (please see the updated Data Policy and Guidelines).
 Include a list of the repositories along with associated persistent digital object identifiers (DOIs), if applicable.

 Auxiliary analyses or tables whose details are subordinate to the main theme of the paper should normally appear in an appendix.
-Please note that any tables or figures intended to appear in an appendix should not be embedded and must be located after the references with the other manuscript tables and figures.
+Any tables or figures appearing in an appendix should be numbered with the letter prefix of the appendix (for example, Figure A1, Table A1, Table A2, etc.) and embedded with the full caption text within the appendix near the first citation of the element.
 Each appendix must have a title.
 Example:

 Use of Model Data